-The fair value of the contingently issuable warrants associated with the Company's March 2023 private placement transaction, further described in Note 11 - Warrant Liability, were determined by using a Monte Carlo simulation technique ("MCS") to value the embedded derivatives associated with the warrants.
+The fair value of the contingently issuable warrants associated with the Company's March 2023 private placement transaction, further described in Note 11 - Warrant Liability, was determined as of March 3, 2023 and March 31, 2023, by using a Monte Carlo simulation technique ("MCS") to value the embedded derivatives associated with the warrants.
 The MCS methodology calculates the theoretical value of a warrant based on certain parameters, including: (i) the threshold of exercising the warrant, (ii) the price of the underlying security, (iii) the time to expiration, or expected term, (iv) the expected volatility of the underlying security, (v) the risk-free rate, (vi) the number of paths, and (vii) estimated probability assumptions surrounding shareholder approval as well as the achievement by the Company of technical milestones associated with regulatory and commercial progress.
-The Company estimated the probability of shareholder approval for the issuance of common shares upon the conversion of the Series A-1 Preferred Stock at 45% as of March 3, 2023 and March 31, 2023.
-The Company estimated probabilities of obtaining FDA approval for Renazorb, for acceptance into the proposed TDAPA program, and for achieving 4 quarters of commercial sales at 21%, 8%, and 5%, respectively, as of March 3, 2023 and March 31, 2023.